gayeongpark/gayeongpark.github.io/_posts/2024-04-30-Object-Oriented-Programming.md

 // Creating Sandwich class and inheriting all the attributes from Bread class class Sandwich extends Bread {
   constructor(color, ingredient, filling) {
-    super(color, ingredient); // Call the super class constructor and pass in the color and ingredient from the Bread class this.filling = filling; // Additional property specific to Sandwich }
+    super(color, ingredient); // Calling the super class constructor and pass in the color and ingredient from the Bread class this.filling = filling; // Additional property specific to Sandwich }
   // Setting a method for describing a sandwich